-This portion of the course is concerned with the implementation of plans for a variety of contingencies associated with terrorism and other criminal activities that may arise in the maritime setting.
-Possible responses in the case of bomb threats, explosions, piracy, armed robbery, hijackings, and similar events should be discussed.
+This portion of the course is concerned with incident response planning for a variety of contingencies associated with terrorism and other criminal activities that may arise in the maritime setting.
+Appropriate action to be taken in the case of bomb threats, explosions, piracy, armed robbery, hijackings, and similar events should be discussed.

-8.2 Security drills and exercises
+9.2 Security drills and exercises